ceordonez/PyLakeSMB/README.md

 `python3 main.py`

-It will execute the test lake.
+It will execute the test on Lake1 and Lake2 for different dates.
+The software it will create a `Results` folder were the results are organize by lake.
+Using the default setting of the model you will find the optimun value for the insitu net prodution in the surface mixed layer.
+This run should take a few seconds depending of your CPU.
 For further details please read the manual located in the `Manual` folder.